micziz/SimXV2/readme.md

 ## Compatibility.

-The app was developed in python 3.10.2, the latest at this time.
+The app was developed in python 3.10.2 and tested on 3.10.4, the latest at this time.
 The app is compatible with all versions of python after 3.6, because of f strings.
-Better with 3.9.8 and above.
+Tested with 3.9.8 and above.

 ### Why?